OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 February 2016.md

 ## Environmental & Industrial Events

-- Similarities drawn between ancient Pompeii gas-related animal deaths and current global animal die-offs.
 - Increasing outgassing from Earth is related to cosmic energy influx and internal heating.

 ---

-## Contact and Alien Interactions

-- Some refugee children are abducted by aliens who consume humans as **delicacies**.

----

-## End of Session